uw-cmg/MAST/MAST/doc/source/8_0_4_structopt.rst

 StructOpt
 ***************************

-ATTENTION: StructOpt has been moved to its own repository.
+ATTENTION: StructOpt is being moved to its own repository for further improvement.
 Please see http://github.com/uw-cmg/StructOpt_modular and contact its developers for more information.
+(2017-03-07)

 Author: Amy Kaczmarowski